 Certain unsecured credit cards are targeted at those with credit scores under 650 or with no credit score at all.
 These cards generally have lower credit lines and fewer benefits than more premium credit cards but are good stepping stones to building your credit.

 This guide takes a look at the top unsecured credit cards for bad or no credit and what to do if you’re denied.

-Unsecured credit cards for those with bad or no credit
+Our top picks for unsecured credit cards for bad or no credit